Shriners Open exec to benefit from observing as Tour begins

 The PGA Tour has outlined extensive plans for the testing of players, caddies and essential personnel at every event on its schedule, which begins June 11 in Fort Worth, Texas.
 They have also outlined travel, housing, transportation and other specifics for every tournament to follow.

-Lindsay and his staff will work hand in hand with the Tour to implement all of it in Las Vegas.
+Lindsey and his staff will work hand in hand with the tour to implement all of it in Las Vegas.

 A few small steps have already been taken, including a decision that the Shriners will be an exclusively mobile event to avoid too many people touching actual printed tickets and passes.

-No matter which scenario eventually plays out, volunteers to work at the tournament are continuing to be sought.
-About 300 have already signed up at shrinershospitalopen.com .
-Lindsay believes this year may bring out a larger than usual group of volunteers looking to get outside and do something in a safe environment.
+No matter which scenario eventually plays out, volunteers to work the tournament are continuing to be sought.
+About 300 have already signed up at shrinershospitalopen.com.
+Lindsey believes this year may bring out a larger than usual group of volunteers looking to get outside and do something in a safe environment.

-Despite the challenging circumstances Lindsay can’t wait for tournament week to roll around.
+Despite the challenging circumstances Lindsey can’t wait for tournament week to roll around.

 “We’re excited to have this event for our community and to support a great cause,” he said.